telefonicaid/fiware-orion/doc/manuals/contribution_guidelines.md

 * C++ exceptions
   * Exceptions (not checked in C++) make it harder to follow the flow of execution.
 It is hard to say whether a function will throw an exception, complicating refactoring and debugging.
-  * Exception-safe functions requires assuring the transactional semantic is kept, (beyond RAII to avoid resource leaks), making the code error-prone due to subtle interactions.
+  * Exception-safe functions requires ensuring the transactional semantic is kept, (beyond RAII to avoid resource leaks), making the code error-prone due to subtle interactions.
 It gets worse in a multithreaded environment.
   * The flavor of this project is biased to C clearly.
 Many plain C libraries are used and mixing exceptions and traditional if-checking method should be avoided as much as possible.